burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * `auto&`
 * `const auto&`

-The `auto` works in usual functions for creating variables:
+The `auto` works in the usual functions for creating variables:

 ```cpp
 auto v1(expr); // Direct initialization